swotai/decision_analytics/readme.md

 ## Installation

-You can install the package using pip:
+You can install the package using pip (pending availability on PyPI):

 ```bash
 pip install decision_analytics